mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 > By pacing myself in my career I’ve been able to participate wholefully in raising my kids with my wonderful wife, I find myself able to overcome any signs of depression, and I take the time to self-actualize through learning things I find interesting (for example, last year I took a Coursera course on Aristotle, Epicureanism, and Stoicism).

-By emphasizing that the team gets plenty of sleep, finds time for wellbeing (e.g., exercise, meditation, games), and invests in learning new things, the team will not only go faster in the long run, but will also achieve things otherwise not attainable.
+By emphasizing that the team gets plenty of sleep, finds time for wellbeing (e.g., exercise, meditation, games), and invests in learning new things, the team will not only go faster in the long run, but will also achieve things which are otherwise unattainable.

 ## 2.3 Agility